-One quarter credit hour equals 30 units, comprised of the following academic activities:

-- one clock hour in a didactic learning environment equals 2 units; - one clock hour in a supervised laboratory setting of instruction equals 1.5 units; - one hour of clinical equals 1 unit; and - one hour of out-of-class work and/or preparation designed to measure the student's achieved competency, relative to the required subject matter objectives, equals 0.5 units.
+One quarter credit hour equals 30 units, comprised of the following academic activities: An academic hour or class is 50 minutes of instruction one clock hour in a didactic learning environment equals 2 units; in a 60-minute period.
+Academic hours are one clock hour in a supervised laboratory setting of instruction equals 1.5 units; converted to credit hours to allow for comparison with one hour of clinical equals 1 unit; and other post-secondary institutions. one hour of out-of-class work and/or preparation designed to measure the student's achieved competency, relative to the required subject matter objectives, equals 0.5 units.